okpunosolomon/Sustainable-Impact-of-Churn-Management-in-Telecom-Using-Machine-Learning-Python-/README.md

 ---

 ## 📘 Project Overview
-This project examines how telecom companies can use **machine learning** to manage customer churn sustainably — reducing loss, improving loyalty, and minimizing environmental impact from data operations.
+This project examines how telecom companies can use **machine learning** to manage customer churn sustainably thereby reducing loss, improving loyalty, and minimizing environmental impact from data operations.

 In simple terms, it answers three business questions:
 1. Why do customers leave telecom providers?